isaaciseiler-beep/artificial-societies-isaac-seiler/README.md

 # Artificial Societies Michigan Senate Trial

-This repo tests one decision: which Democratic candidate looks strongest against Mike Rogers in a likely 2026 Michigan U.S. Senate general election.
+This experiment tests which Democratic candidate looks strongest against Mike Rogers in a likely 2026 Michigan U.S. Senate general election.

 I modeled likely Michigan general-election voters, not Democratic primary voters.
-The goal was to stress-test general-election viability before better polling exists.
+The goal was to test general election viability.

 ## Why Michigan

 I chose Michigan because I have worked in Michigan politics and saw how hard it is to get useful public opinion data.
 Private polling is expensive, and smaller campaigns often either spend a large share of their budget on it or go without it.

-This is the type of problem where synthetic electorates can be useful: not as a replacement for polling, but as a way to test assumptions before better data exists.
+Artificial Societies solves a problem I've experienced in the field: and I wanted to use my domain expertise to put the concept of synthetic polling into action.

 ## Main Finding